jackmorgan-23/jackmorgan-blog/content/posts/building-the-website.md

 Thinking past the blog, I knew I wanted my posts to be about Generative AI.
 I decided to incorporate AI into the web development process, not only to boost my learning, but to see if GenAI would lead my project down a dangerous path.
 The model I used for the majority of my development was Google’s Gemini 3 Pro.

 Prior to this blog, I truly had zero knowledge on building an application.
 I reached out to my fellow classmates and peers to gauge what they used when implementing their own projects.
 YouTube also served as a helpful resource for more detailed explanations.
-This [guide](https://youtu.be/6BRZ-yHjYwo?si=Z34xhSOVQ-OdMG7O) from Lama Dev was a good introduction to Hugo:
+This [guide](https://youtu.be/6BRZ-yHjYwo?si=Z34xhSOVQ-OdMG7O) from Lama Dev was a good introduction to Hugo.

 ## Creating a Project Folder